hankcs/HanLP/docs/tutorial.md

 low-resource languages.
 However, with HanLP 2.1, core NLP tasks have been made easy to access and efficient in production environments.
 In this tutorial, we'll walk through the APIs in HanLP step by step.

-HanLP offers out-of-the-box RESTful API and native Python API which shares very similar interfaces while they are designed for different scenes.
+HanLP offers out-of-the-box RESTful API and native Python API which share very similar interfaces while they are designed for different scenes.

 ## RESTful API